Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Datasets

 \subsection{\textsc{Agora} simulation}

-To generate a \emph{Roman}-like mock catalog with associated secondary CMB anisotropy maps, we use the \textsc{Agora} simulation by \cite{omori2022}.
+To generate a \emph{Roman}-like mock catalog with associated CMB maps, we use the \textsc{Agora} simulation by \cite{omori2022}.
 It provides a single halo lightcone catalog with both CMB and LSS observables, and it includes CMB lensing convergence ($\kappa$), thermal and kinetic Sunyaev-Zel'dovich effects (tSZ/kSZ), the cosmic infrared background (CIB), radio sources, as well as galaxy density contrast and weak lensing maps.

-The LSS component is based on a dark matter-only N-body simulation \textsc{MultiDark Planck 2} (MDPL2) \citep{klypin2016}\footnote{Description of the simulation and various data products can be accessed at \url{https://www.cosmosim.org/metadata/mdpl2/}, with halo catalogues available at \url{http://halos.as.arizona.edu/simulations/MDPL2/hlists/}.}, chosen for its extensive set of derived products that can be directly integrated with the simulation.
+\textsc{Agora} is based on the dark matter-only N-body simulation \textsc{MultiDark Planck 2} (MDPL2) \citep{klypin2016}\footnote{Description of the simulation and various data products can be accessed at \url{https://www.cosmosim.org/metadata/mdpl2/}, with halo catalogs available at \url{http://halos.as.arizona.edu/simulations/MDPL2/hlists/}.}, chosen for its extensive set of derived products that can be directly integrated with the simulation.
 Some examples are galaxy catalogs from semi-analytical models \citep{cora2018}, studies of emission line galaxy populations \citep{alam2021}, and intensity mapping predictions \citep{sato2023}.
-The specifications of \textsc{MDPL2} are summarized in Table \ref{tab:comparison_sims}.

-The lightcone is built by tiling the 1000 $h^{-1}$ Mpc simulation box to fill the required volume, using periodic boundary conditions to mantain a continuous matter distribution across box edges.
-An observer is placed at the center, establishing the reference frame.
-From this point, spherical shells of 25~Mpc~$h^{-1}$ width are extracted radially, with halos and dark matter particles from the closest simulation snapshot projected onto a HEALPix grid at $N_{\rm side} = 8192$ ($\sim 0.43$~arcmin resolution).
-To suppress artificial repetition along the line of sight, the shells are randomly rotated every 1000~Mpc~$h^{-1}$ (one full box length).
-These rotations are applied at a scale significantly larger than the correlation length of the density fluctuations and consistently across all fields (halo catalogs, density, and velocity) to ensure accurate cross-correlations without inducing unphysical discontinuities.